An ongoing evolution of consciousness

 For those paths that aim at realising the transcendent Divine, the possibility of specialisation may in first instance appear as an advantage.
 For them the only demand on the outer nature is that it needs to be sufficiently quiet so that the centre of our awareness can move spontaneously from an already quiet and sattvic (harmonious) mind towards pure consciousness.
 In Sāṁkhya terminology, one could say that the centre of one's individual identity has to move from one's individual portion of prakṛti (Nature) towards one's individual puruṣa (Self).
 This inner movement is sufficient since the individual Self is in its deepest essence already one with the Self of the Divine.
 And it becomes possible as soon as the outer nature has become sufficiently similar to the inner consciousness.
 What happens then is somewhat similar to what happens when one shifts one's centre of observation from a quiet mind to the pure witness consciousness, sākṣī, except that it includes the very centre of one's being and the scale and intensity are of a different order.

 Since on the path to the transcendent Divine, the limitations of the manifest reality can be effectively side-lined, there has been a tendency in these traditions to describe the ultimate aim of the spiritual endeavour as śūnya (emptiness), kaivalya (purity), or mokṣa (liberation).
-Whether one sees the world or the human mind as the source of suffering, confusion and illusion, the only fully effective solution is to leave our entire human existence behind.
+Whether one sees the world or the human mind as the source of suffering, confusion or illusion, the only fully effective solution is to leave our entire human existence behind.
 It is probably true that for many of us, and especially for those who live predominantly in their minds, this absolute Transcendent is the most accessible aspect of the Divine at present, but in the end it is still only one aspect of the Divine, and while what these paths find is genuinely absolute, full of joy and free of suffering, it is not the Divine in its dynamic fulness: in this exclusive approach, there remains a gap between the Transcendent and the manifest world in all its magnificent complexity.
-It is as if one has found the perfection of Oneness or Emptiness, but not yet the perfection of Love.
+It is as if one has found the perfection of Emptiness, Purity and Oneness, but not yet the perfection of Love.

 Still, this did not make this vast effort useless "for the rest of us".
 The ever-growing popularity of systems like hathayoga and mindfulness shows that people, all over the world find the insights, know-how and practices which the spiritual traditions in India developed useful for their individual lives.
-While in modern times our collective, public effort goes mainly into the pursuit of material gain and mastery over outer circumstances, there is simultaneously an ever-growing sub-culture of individuals and small groups that pursue spiritual aims and mastery over our inner states and processes.
+While in modern times our collective, public effort goes mainly into the pursuit of material gain and mastery over outer circumstances, there is simultaneously an ever-growing sub-culture that pursues spiritual aims and mastery over our inner states and processes.
 And it is hard to exaggerate the potential of what can be brought about by a real mastery in the spiritual domain.
 But in spite of all that India has contributed in this area, it is not enough.
 There is still something missing.
 It is not just that the vast majority of people who "do yoga" do it only to make their little lives a little more happy.
 Even those who are serious in their efforts and realise in their own experience some aspect of the Divine, don't seem to achieve the radical change humanity needs at present.

 A variety of ways to find the Divine